 Fuel Source

 The repowered Generating Unit must utilize the same fuel source and its existing point of interconnection to the CAISO Controlled Grid as the existing Generating Unit.
 Combustible fuel sources, such as coal, oil, bio-gas, and natural gas, will be considered the same for repowering purposes for thermal plants.
-Please see Sections 6.5.3 and 11.1.3 for specific considerations for energy storage capacity conversions.
+Please see Section 6.5.3 for specific considerations for energy storage capacity conversions.

 Treatment of Deliverability